INFORMATION FOR

 Stage 4 - Champions announcement

 One producer creating benchmark goods of exceptional quality will be named Supreme Champion of Outstanding Food Producer Awards.
-The Supreme Champion will be chosen from seven category Champions.
-There are also five Outstanding Champion Awards and Kiwis’ Favourite Awards for Favourite NZ Food Producer and Favourite Farmers’ Market.
+The Supreme Champion will be chosen from category Champions.
+There are also other Outstanding Champion Awards and Kiwis’ Favourite Awards for Favourite NZ Food Producer and Favourite Farmers’ Market.

-Category Champions are featured in the May/June issue of NZ Life & Leisure and through the Outstanding Food Awards marketing and publicity campaign.
+Category Champions are featured in dish issue 121 on sale from late May 2025 and through the Outstanding Food Awards marketing and publicity campaign.

 Stage 5 – Winner Events